AjayrajSingh/topaz/tools/README.md

 When the config file is updated a build will be required to load it onto the target device (see the Build section below).

-Email, and Chat require values for:
+Various modules require values for:

-* oauth_id: Google APIs client id, used by Email, Chat, etc.
-* oauth_secret: Google APIs client secret, used by Email, Chat, etc.
 * chat_firebase_api_key: Firebase API key, used by Chat.
 * chat_firebase_project_id: Firebase project ID, used by Chat.
 * songkick_api_key: Used by the experimental Music modules.